vinlin24/waifu-roller/README.md

 See [REFERENCE.md](docs/REFERENCE.md).

+> :warning: For some reason, after entering the channel name to the Quick Switcher tool, the [Learn more](https://support.discord.com/hc/en-us/articles/115000070311) link enters focus and causes the program to open the link instead of roll like expected.
+I'm not sure what causes this, but in my experience, setting the [`skip-confirmation`](docs/REFERENCE.md#configuration-reference) option to `true` has consistently prevented this.

 ## Development

 As of now, the builds have only been tested on my local PC, which is a Windows 11 64-bit system.